enyo/opentip/index.md

 {% endhighlight %}

 All tooltip options can be passed like this.
-Just prefix them with `data-ot-` and use dashes (eg.: `data-ot-show-effect="blindDown"`).
+Just prefix them with `data-ot-` and use dashes (eg.: `data-ot-hide-trigger="closeButton"`).

 To create a tooltip with Javascript you can instantiate the `Opentip` class like this:

 {% highlight javascript %}
 new Opentip("#my-element", "Shown after 2 seconds", { delay: 2 });
-// Or within your framework, eg.: ender
+// Or within your framework, eg.: ender, jQuery, prototype
 $("#my-element").opentip("Shown after 2 seconds", { delay: 2 });
 {% endhighlight %}